invisietch/Chatterbox/README.md

 *Local setup is still a bit of a process, Chatterbox is alpha software and I haven't added a nice one-stage startup yet.
 You need to be comfortable with the command line to run this.*

+If you need any help, ask on [our Discord server](https://discord.gg/gXQzQcnedb).

 ### Database

 You will need a Postgresql database running.